thundergolfer/Insults/README.md

 ### Installation [Development]

-If you'd like to contribute and hack on the newspaper project, feel free to clone a development version of this repository locally:
+If you'd like to contribute and hack on this project, feel free to clone a development version of this repository locally:

 `git clone git://github.com/thundergolfer/Insults.git`